omarmohamedreda/alx_python/README.md

 # ALX Python Projects 🐍

-Welcome to the **ALX Python Projects Repository**!
-This repository contains a collection of Python projects and exercises completed as part of my journey in the **ALX Software Engineering Program**.
+Welcome to the **ALX Python Projects Repository**  This repository contains a collection of Python projects and exercises completed as part of my journey in the **ALX Software Engineering Program**.

 ---